 Data Preview 0.2 (DP0.2) was released to approximately 600 early adopters from the community in June 2022, exactly 1 year after DP0.1.
-The dataset used for DP0.2 was the same as that used for DP0.1.
-Rubin processed the simulated DC2 images with Version 23 of the LSST Science Pipelines.
+The input simulated image dataset, DESC's "DC2," used for DP0.2 was the same as that used for DP0.1.
+In this case, the Rubin team itself processed the simulated DC2 images with Version 23 of the LSST Science Pipelines.
 DP0.2 makes the Rubin reprocessed DESC DC2 images and catalogs available to users through an early version the Rubin Science Platform (RSP) running at the US DAC.

-For full details on DP0.2 including an exact description of the data products served, see the documentation at https://dp0-2.lsst.io/
+For full details on DP0.2 including an exact description of the data products served, see the documentation at https://dp0-2.lsst.io/.